mattiaivaldi/telebot/README.md

 # Telegram Bot w/GoogleAppEngine
 Telegram Bot starter kit, using Telegram API to customise it and Google App Engine to host it.
-This repo is forked from @yukuku, and discussed on Reddit: https://goo.gl/GsxpqB.
+This repo is forked from [yukuku](https://github.com/yukuku/telebot), and discussed on Reddit: https://goo.gl/GsxpqB.

 Instructions
 ============